2015-2016 Undergraduate & Graduate Catalog

 Technology in the Libraries

-Personal computers (PCs), laptops, iPads, and printers are available for use in the Mary Idema Pew Library Learning and Information Commons, Steelcase Library, and the Frey Foundation Learning Center.
+Desktop computers, laptops, iPads, and printers are available for use in the Mary Idema Pew Library Learning and Information Commons, Steelcase Library, and the Frey Foundation Learning Center.
 The Mary Idema Pew Library also houses the Technology Showcase (www.gvsu.edu/techshowcase) where students can interact and create using the latest technologies like 3-D printing, gesture-based computing, and robotics.

 The University Libraries house a robust collection of resources in multiple formats that support the research and scholarship activities of students and faculty members, including over 650,000 print volumes, 60,000 electronic journals, and more than one million e-books.
 Grand Valley State University is a depository for United States government documents.